-This volunteer-led project that was started in 1996 has grown to feature more than 200 light displays.
+This project that was started in 1996 has grown to feature more than 200 light displays and immersive holiday experiences.
 You can see everything from the twelve days of Christmas and butterflies to dinosaurs and traditional holiday sights like Santa and snowmen.
+Plus, during Walking Nights, you’ll explore dazzling scenes that surround you with lights, lasers, and even (artificial) snow!
 No matter how cold it is, walking or driving nights let you leave with a warm and fuzzy feeling.

 For the best experience at Galaxy of Lights Driving Nights, this family highly recommends going early in the season.
-If you plan on walking, you must get your tickets in advance.
+If you plan on walking during Walking Nights, you should get your tickets in advance to guarantee admission.
 If you prefer to drive try to go in early December on a weeknight, and be sure to arrive right at opening time or a little before!
 This will help you to avoid long lines.
 Here are a few other tips we have gathered along the way:

 - Grab dinner before or bring it along with you in the car (or pack drinks/snacks).